timajwilliams/to-markdown/README.md

 # To Markdown Chrome Extension

-A Chrome extension forwards the current page to the JINA Reader API
+A Chrome extension forwards the current page to the [JINA Reader API](https://jina.ai/reader/) and displays the result in markdown format.

+Thank You to [Jina](https://jina.ai/) for providing such a helpful API!

 ## Features

-- Forward the current page to the JINA Reader API
+- Forward the current page to the [JINA Reader API](https://jina.ai/reader/)
 - Display the current page in a new tab, but in markdown format

 ## Installation